 The truth is that not all patients tolerate this fairly well.
-In fact a significant number of patients suffer severe toxic reactions that lead to hospitalization -- this affects anywhere from 10% to 40% of treated patients with between 500-1000 fatalities each year in the USA.
+In fact a significant number of patients (between 10% -- 40% of treated patients) suffer severe toxic reactions that lead to costly hospital stays and over 1,000 patients will die each year in the US.

-Though the majority of patients have manageable side effects when treated with 5-FU, you should insist on discussing with your oncologist ways to minimize your risk and to provide you a better outcome.
+You should insist on discussing with your oncologist ways to minimize your risk and to provide you a better outcome before you start chemotherapy.

 The goal of this site is to encourage patients suffering colon, rectal, or anal cancer to discuss personalized chemotherapy regimens with their oncologists before starting treatment.
 You should not take at face value that the treatment is "fairly well tolerated".